cybernetisk/shifty/README.md

 ## Updating
 1. Run migrations (creates database, ++): `$ ./migrate.sh`
-2. Install fixtures if wanted: `$ ./manage.py loaddata shifts`
+2. Generate some events and shifts `$ ./manage.py makeevents`
 3. Install/update dependencies: `$ bower install`
 4. Generate new static-files (js/css): `$ grunt` (this will also run the watcher)